 At a great cost to your health.

-So, hydrogenated foods cause inflammation in the tissues of the body; they become angry.
-Understanding what foods have trans fat is central to better health.
+So hydrogenated foods cause inflammation in the tissues of the body; they become angry.
+Understanding what meals have added trans fat is central to better health.

 Read the labels.
-Even if it contains less than 1% of trans fats avoid it; you surely don't want to get even a little of coronary heart disease, right?
+Even if it contains less than 1% of added trans fats avoid it; you surely don't want to get even a little bit of coronary heart disease, right?

 "Trans fats are manmade fats found not only in margarines but in nearly 40% of all food."